Leighton Linslade Inspiring Music Centre

-- SEN Music - Reach for the Stars in the 6th Form Lounge: Reach for the Stars Choir.
-Voice is the key for this class for adults and children with additional needs.
-Led by Ruth Robinson
+SEN Music - Reach for the Stars in the 6th Form Lounge: Reach for the Stars Choir.
+Voice is the key for this class for adults and children with SEN. Led by Ruth & Sarah Robinson

-- Advanced Guitar in Room A80: as it sounds, for the more advanced players together.
+Advanced Guitar in Room A80: as it sounds, the more advanced players together.
 Led by John Stevens

 11:50am to 12:30pm

-- Jazz Orchestra in Room A78: another group for the more experienced musicians.
+Pop orchestra / singing in Room A78: a large pop group for the more experienced musicians and singers.
 Led by Tim Hammond

-- SEN Music - Mish Mash Music in the 6th Form Lounge: instrumentally based discovery class.
-Led by Sarah and Ruth Robinson, and Noriko Cable
+SEN Music - Mish Mash Music in the 6th Form Lounge: instrumentally based discovery class.
+Led by Sarah Robinson, assisted by Ruth Robinson and Noriko Cable

-- String Based Folk / Rock Group in Room A80: Folk Rock covers, compositions and classics in this mix of instruments.
-Led by John Stevens
+String Based Folk / Rock Group in Room A80: Folk Rock covers, compositions and classics in this mix of instruments.
+Led by John Stevens, assisted by Sally Mounter

 Joining a centre